 In those heady days, the early music pioneers attempted to use or recreate instruments not played seriously in their baroque form for centuries.
 Crucially, they used their experiments to challenge the ways music of the 17th and 18thcentury was being played in their time.
 Their work led to the period instrument revolution of the 1970s and 80s.
 After this, period performance became a little standardised and even taught in music collages.
 The “right way” to play early music was born and things stabilised.

-Within that standardisation lay a plethora of modernisms … A at 415 as a standard pitch, “natural” trumpets with the questionable and entirely modern 1960s invention that is vent-holes, played using modern mouthpieces and lead-pipes, modern scrapes of hoboy reed developed in the 19th and 20th centuries and a range of variably authentic strings and bows.
+Within that standardisation lay a plethora of modernisms … A at 415 as a standard pitch, “natural” trumpets with the questionable and entirely modern (1950s-1970s) inventions that are nodal vent-holes, played using modern mouthpieces and lead-pipes, modern scrapes of hoboy reed developed in the 19th and 20th centuries and a range of variably authentic strings and bows.

 It’s easy to rail against the faux authentic (did you notice me reference to ventholes), but that misses the point I think.
 How authentic is authentic anyway?
 My natural trumpet is a copy of an instrument made in 1746, and our hoboy player uses one based on a hoboy of similar vintage.
 These are not instruments of the Restoration, but a generation later.
 Our hoboy player was asked recently about work to use reeds scraped to baroque patterns rather than modern long scrapes, and the question was “why?”